 C++ is an Object-Oriented Programming language.
 This language developed by Bjarne Stroustrup at BELL Lab in 1980’s.
 He wanted to combine the best of both the language.
 It creates a more powerful language that could support object-oriented programming features and that is:

-C++ is is an extension of C otherwise, C++ is a superset of C. It is a versatile language for handling very large programs that is suitable for virtuality any programming task including development of editors, compiler, databases, real-life and gaming application system, etc.
+C++ is is an extension of C otherwise, C++ is a superset of C. It is a versatile language for handling very large programs that is suitable for virtuality any programming task including development of editors, compiler, databases, real-life and gaming application systems, etc.

 C++ is a superset of C. Therefore, almost all C programs are also C++ programs.
-However, there are a few minor difference that will prevent a C program to run under C++ compiler.
-The most important facilities that C++ adds on to C are classes, inheritance, function overloading and operator overloading.
+However, there are a few minor differences that will prevent a C program to run under a C++ compiler.
+The most important facilities that C++ adds to C are classes, inheritance, function overloading and operator overloading.
 These features enable the creation of abstract data types, inheritance and polymorphism.
 Thereby making C++ is a truly object-oriented language.